How extreme heat can be damaging to your long-term health

 “On an individual level, I think it’s about that heat stress over a good amount of time,” Tedeschi said.
 “If you are continually exposed to extreme heat or hot temperatures that your body can’t deal with, I think that frankly puts you at risk for things that your body might be able to fend off otherwise.”

 There are also more downstream effects.
-Wildfire smoke — which has become an all-too-familiar problem in much of the U.S. as fires continue to smolder in Canada and California — has harmful health consequences when those hazardous gasses and fine particles are inhaled, and the impact of poor air quality caused by smoke may also be detrimental in the long term.
+Wildfire smoke — which has become an all-too-familiar problem in much of the U.S. as fires continue to smolder in Canada and California — has harmful health consequences when those hazardous gases and fine particles are inhaled, and the impact of poor air quality caused by smoke may also be detrimental in the long term.

 “There are probably some longer-term effects of those small particles that we don’t fully understand yet,” Tedeschi said.
 “They get deep into the lungs, they probably cause more inflammation, and may be responsible for more chronic diseases.
 Coupled with the heat, that’s a really dangerous combination.”